 Another great addition to these cookies is a packet of finely crushed granola bars.
 Add whatever flavor granola bar you like to change the flavor of the cookies.

-In a small mixing bowl, stir together melted butter, sugar, salt, nutmeg, and cinnamon.
+- In a small mixing bowl, stir together melted butter, sugar, salt, nutmeg, and cinnamon.
 Stir in egg white and almond extract.
 Add flour and stir until smooth.
 Stir in oats.
-Stir in crushed granola, if using.
+If using crushed granola, stir in that as well.